-While my main focus in this book is with the problems of Christian or Judeo-Christian theology with which I am most familiar, there are problems in one form or another with all religions, as well as belief systems surrounding the occult, the supernatural, the metaphysical, or any other versions of “woo,” because by their very nature they all make unproven faith-based claims to knowledge of things we cannot falsify, and therefore cannot demonstrate to be true.
+While my main focus in this book is with the problems of Christian or Judeo-Christian theology with which I am most familiar, there are problems in one form or another with all religions, as well as belief systems surrounding the occult, the supernatural, the metaphysical, or any other versions of “woo,” because by their very nature they all make unproven faith-based claims to knowledge of things we cannot falsify, and therefore cannot demonstrate to be true or even possibly true.
 They are therefore meaningless assertions for knowledge of “truth,” as illustrated in the analogy of Russell’s Teapot, instead of proven fact-based claims about the nature of reality, as I explore in more depth throughout this book.
 The problem with Christianity in particular is the fact that several faith claims made within Christian doctrine about life on Earth from the virgin conception of Jesus and the origins of life (biological claims), to what happened in the past (historical, geological, paleontological, and archeological claims), and what will happen in the future, the origins of the world, the cosmos and the universe (cosmological claims), claims for life after death (neuroscience and physics claims), all overtly tread on scientific and factual historical territory which modern science and historical data, or lack of scientific and genuine historical data has virtually invalidated.
 To square what we now know today about the universe, the world, and reality with Christian dogma is impossible without doublethink, and will not get any easier going forward as science, history, and philosophy continues to make progress in helping us better understand our past, genuine possibilities for our future, and the universe and world in which we live.